Boston Civic Design Commissioner Biographies

 Kirk Sykes

-Mr. Sykes is Managing DIrector of Accordia Partners, LLC, a Boston based real estate investment and development company.
-Accordia executes large scale public-private real estate projects with a goal of financial and socially responsible investing success.
+Kirk Sykes is Managing Director of Accordia Partners, LLC, a Boston-based real estate investment and development company.
+Accordia executes large-scale public-private real estate projects with the goal of financial and socially responsible investing success.
 Previously, Mr. Sykes was the head of Urban Strategy America Fund, L.P.
-Mr. Sykes currently serves on The Natixis Loomis Sayles Funds Board of Trustees, The Eastern Bank Board of Trustees & Risk Management Committee, The Federal Reserve Bank of Boston External Diversity Advisory Board, Real Estate Executive Council (Chairman), and The Urban Land Institute’s New England Advisory Board.
-He attended the Harvard University Business School, Owners and Presidents Management Program, the MIT Center for Real Estate Development Commercial Development Executive Program and the L’Ecole Polytechnique in Paris, France.
+Mr. Sykes currently serves on The Natixis Loomis Sayles Funds Board of Trustees, The Eastern Bank Board of Trustees & Risk Management Committee, The Federal Reserve Bank of Boston External Diversity Advisory Board, Real Estate Executive Council (Chairman), and The Urban Land Institute's New England Advisory Board.
+He attended the Harvard University Business School, Owners, and Presidents Management Program, the MIT Center for Real Estate Development Commercial Development Executive Program, and the L'Ecole Polytechnique in Paris, France.
 He earned his Bachelor of Architecture from Cornell University.